datastaxdevs/workshop-spring-stargate/README.md

 - Open the file `stargate-demo/src/main/resources/application.yml` as show below.

-- Replace `client-id`, `clientSecret`, `application-token` with values shown on the Astra token screen or picking the values from the CSV token file your dowloaded before.
+- Replace `client-id`, `clientSecret`, `application-token` with values shown on the Astra token screen or picking the values from the CSV token file your dowloaded before including the AstraCS: part of the token.

 > To ease the copy-paste you can use the small clipboard icons as show in the walkthrough.